Assessing a Template-Based Approach for Core-Collapse Supernova Gravitational-Wave Detection: Methods

 \subsection{Signal Templates}

-We generate a set of 150 templates with the newly developed \textsc{SynthGrav} Python package, see Section \ref{sec:synthgarv}.
-The templates are constructed in such a way that the central frequency $(f_c)$ of the templates evolves linearly with time $(t)$, in other words, $f_c(t) = a t + b$.
+We generate a set of 150 templates with the newly developed \textsc{SynthGrav} Python package, see Section \ref{sec:synthgrav}.
+In short, \textsc{SynthGrav} constructs time-domain signals from one or more signal components.
+For each component, the user specifies a central frequency as a function of time.
+The code then generates bursts of coloured noise that matches the prescribed time-frequency evolution of the signal.
+The code does not set the overall amplitude of the templates, but instead normalises the resulting time series such that it lies between -1 and 1.
+As seen in Fig.~\ref{fig:signal}, most of the GW emission from a core-collapse supernova is expected to be emitted within 0.2-1.0 seconds after core bounce.
+Furthermore, the central frequency of the high-frequency component of the signal is expected to increase almost linearly with time prior to 1 s post bounce \cite{Andresen_17}.
+We therefore construct our templates from a single component with a central frequency of the form

 We choose three different $b$ values for the sample: 100 Hz, 200 Hz, and 300 Hz.
 The more interesting parameter, the slope of the frequency evolution, is sampled in 50 equidistant steps from 250 Hz/s to 3000 Hz/s.
 For simplicity, we will omit the units of $a$ and $b$ going forward.
+We selected the functional form of $f_c(t)$, and the parameters $a$ and $b$, based on well established predictions for the typical GW emission from core-collapse supernovae \citep{Murphy_09,Marek_09,Kotake_11, muller_e_12,muller_13,Kuroda_16, Andresen_17,Takiwaki_18,Hayama_18,Morozova_18,OConnor_18, Radice_19,Andresen_19,Powell_20,Vartanyan_20, Takiwaki_21,Eggenberger-Andersen_21, Jakobus_23}.
+In addition to the main signal component, we add a small amount ($ \lesssim 10\%$ of the total amplitude) of random noise to mimic the broadband background emission seen in theoretical signal predictions.

-The way we generate templates does not inherently include any information about the signal amplitude as a function of time, but it can and should be included in the template generation.
-In principle, one should add the time evolution of the amplitude as a free parameter in the template bank.
-Doing so, however, increases the size of the template bank and the computational cost of the matched filtering.
-Here, as a first step, we circumvent this by extracting an envelope from the signal we inject and using the envelope to determine the time dependence of the template amplitude.
-We extract the envelope using the Hilbert transformation from \textsc{scipy.signal.hilbert} and we smoothen the envelope using a third order Savitzky–Golay filter (using \textsc{scipy.signal.savgol\_filter}).
+The way we generate templates does not include any information about the signal amplitude as a function of time, but it can and should be included in the template generation.
+In principle, one should add the time evolution of the amplitude and the duration of the templates as free parameters.
+Doing so, however, increases the size of the template bank and the computational cost of our analysis.
+We therefore only impose an initial quiescent phase of 0.1 s and construct templates that are $\sim$ 0.45 s long.
+The templates are long enough to capture the main emission phase, but significantly shorter than the signals from model s15.01.
+Our aim is to construct the templates with minimal assumptions and ensure they are generic and not tuned to a specific model.
+This does, however, mean that we are likely to decrease the detectability of longer signals.

-We show one example of our templates in Fig.~\ref{fig:template}: the blue lines represent the template (after multiplying with the envelope), the grey outlines represent the actual signal, and the red lines show the envelope extracted from the signal.